How Bon Jovi Fashioned an Unlikely Comeback With ‘Crush’

 Aiding the band in its quest for continued chart domination was new co-producer Luke Ebbin, who joined Bon Jovi and Sambora at the console after an earlier plan to hire Bob Rock (who'd helmed 1992's Keep the Faith) and Bruce Fairbairn (producer for 1986's Slippery When Wet and 1988's New Jersey) was foiled when Fairbairn suddenly died in 1999.
 Recommended by A&R legend John Kalodner, Ebbin quickly proved his value by building upon a demo at his home studio.

 Bon Jovi and Sambora also knew where to look for a hit, hooking up with pop hitmaker du jour Max Martin to co-write "It's My Life," which helped bring the band the radio-ready anthem it was looking for.
 The single peaked at a relatively middling No. 33 on the U.S. Top 40, but had a far greater impact on other charts (such as the so-called "Adult" Top 40) and in other territories, where it helped establish a beachhead for the group's growing international audience.

 "It's My Life" also served as a suitable opening salvo for Crush, which went double platinum in the States while peaking inside the Top 10 and garnering a Grammy nomination for Best Rock Album.
 It all added up to a renewed lease on life for Bon Jovi, who went on to release a slew of records throughout the rest of the decade.

-The moral of the story, in the end, is that it's never wise to bet against Bon Jovi — even if the band's next album looks likely to be its first without the since-departed Sambora.
+The moral of the story, in the end, is that it's never wise to bet against Bon Jovi — even when the band loses a key member, as they did when Sambora subsequently departed.
 One way or another, these guys always seem to find their way back near the top of the charts.